NickMvrz/configure-ad/README.md

 <img width="456" alt="Screenshot 2024-12-18 at 9 23 41 PM" src="https://github.com/user-attachments/assets/9e92db6f-8759-4c57-82aa-f5819cc2d7b1" />
 <p>
 </p>
+  <p>- If logged in correctly, a notification will pop up saying you are now in the domain.
+The VM will now restart.</p>
   <p>- When you log back into DC-1, you will notice Client-1 now exists within the directory </p>
   <p>
 </p>